 What dog doesn’t love a daily walk?
 Outdoor physical activity, like dog walking, is not only important for a dog’s physical health, but it’s great for a pup’s emotional well-being too.
+Here’s what you need to know about your dog’s energy needs before you adopt a new pup.

 Here’s a look at why it’s a good idea to get the leash out and take Fido for a stroll.